kolkhis/tech-notes/linux/samba.md

 | `map hidden`                    | Map Windows hidden attribute                   |
 | `map system`                    | Map Windows system attribute                   |

+Using these options gives you very granular control over what a user can do on your Samba shares.

+For instance, if you want to give a user write access but you don't want to allow them to *set* write permissions on files.
+That type of control is extremely useful.

 ## Install tl;dr